Zzyed23/CodeLouisville-SWDEV1/README.md

 Web Scraper parsing through data in the html

-Analyze text and display information about it (ex: how many words in a paragraph) Information about what item it is
+Analyze text and display information about it (ex: how many words in a paragraph)

-Link to the item
-How much it costs
+Information about what item it is, link to the item, how much it costs.